ology/Python-Music-CreatingRhythms/README.md

 ## METHODS

 ### b2int
-This method takes a set of binary sequences and converts them into intervals.
+This method takes a binary string sequence like `110100` and converts it into a list of intervals like `[1,2,3]`.

-That is, it converts binary sequences of the form `110100` into a set of intervals of the form `[1,2,3]`.

 ### cfcv
 This method calculates the continued fraction convergent given a set of terms.
 It is used to find the best rational approximations to real numbers by using their continued fraction expansions.